FedericoGionechetti/Progetto-Cyber/progetto.md

 ![alt text](avviorelayx.png)

 After the execution it starts loading many client processes ready for impersonating the victim, and also many server processes to bait some user to attempt connection to his machine.
 Now the attacker needs only to wait for incoming connections.
 If for example an user attempt to to resolve an hostname on the network, such as a shared folder path, the client attemtps to resolve the name using his DNS server (in this scenario the DNS server controlled by the attacker), and if the name is not a DNS name (eg. NetBIOS Name) another protocol is used such as LLMNS.
-IMPORTANTE
 Let's suppose the victim is trying to access the resources at:
 ```
 \\test.local